 Why do banks care about my living expenses?

 When banks assess your ability to borrow, one of the major factors they assess is your spending compared to income.

-Your living expenses gives banks a pretty good indication of your character as a borrower as well as your capacity to make regular mortgage repayments.
+Your living expenses are a good indication of your character as a potential borrower.

 In this way, they’re able to calculate your serviceability or borrowing power.